The Department of Prints and Drawings offers practical training to two people each year through the Michael Bromberg fellowship.

 Time and commitment

-Two Michael Bromberg Fellowships are awarded annually.
+Two Michael Bromberg Fellowships are awarded annually, each for a period of three months.

 The fellowships can be held at any point in the year by agreement with the Department of Prints and Drawings and to suit the fellow's own academic course.
 It should be for a continuous period of time.